OpenMoonRay/openmoonray-docs/docs/scene-classes/lights/DistantLight.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">RGB value used when a texture lookup occurs outside the texture</p>
+        <p class="scene-class-attr-comment">RGB value used when a texture lookup occurs outside the texture</p>

     </p>